 His film credits include The Pang Brother's The Messengers (2007); Wonderland (2003); Home for the Holidays (1995); Steel Magnolias (1989); Hamburger Hill (1987); Miracle on 34th Street (1994); In the Line of Fire (1993) and Burning Palms (2010).
 McDermott's television credits include the Jerry Bruckheimer-produced TNT drama, Dark Blue (2009); and TNT's dramatic limited series, The Grid (2004), opposite Julianna Margulies.

 In 2008, McDermott starred in Nicky Silver's "Three Changes" at Playwrights Horizons.
 Starring opposite Maura Tierney, the play follows an uncomfortably married Upper West Side couple.
 Additionally, in September 2006, McDermott was on stage in Eve Ensler's new play, "The Treatment".
 Ensler's play explored the relationship between a traumatized former military interrogator (McDermott) and his psychologist Colonel, who is assigned to give him routine treatment.
 The play opened the Impact Festival 2006, a New York City-wide arts festival as part of the Culture Project.
 McDermott was nominated for a Drama League Award for his performance.

-McDermott was most recently seen on television in the first season of Ryan Murphy and Brad Falchuk's FX drama, American Horror Story (2011), opposite Connie Britton and Jessica Lange.
+McDermott appeared on television in the first season of Ryan Murphy and Brad Falchuk's FX drama, American Horror Story (2011), opposite Connie Britton and Jessica Lange.

-McDermott is filming Antoine Fuqua's Olympus Has Fallen (2013), alongside Aaron Eckhart and Gerard Butler.
-The film follows a former Secret Service agent who becomes America's only hope when the President is taken hostage by terrorists.
+In 2013, McDermott had a supporting role in Antoine Fuqua's Olympus Has Fallen (2013), alongside Aaron Eckhart and Gerard Butler.
+The film followed a former Secret Service agent who becomes America's only hope when the President is taken hostage by terrorists.

 |Shiva Rose||(19 November 1995 - 2010) (divorced) (2 children)|